 lessons are available in the following areas:

-Instruments: Piano, Guitar, Drums
+Instruments: Piano, Trumpet, Trombone, Saxophone, Flute, Clarinet, Drums

-Instruments: Piano, Violin, Viola
+Instruments: Piano, Guitar, Violin, Viola

 Don't just take our word for it.
 We hold the highest possible A+ rating from the nations foremost online reliability source: The BBB.
 Check out our A+ rating from the Better Business Bureau.